zackw/readings.owlfolio.org/content/2015/09-07-detecting-internet-filtering-geographic-time-series.md

 their detector _ignores_ it (as it's supposed to), but can they make their detector call it out _separately_ from country-specific events?
 PCA should be able to do that.
-Similarly, it seems quite probable that the ongoing revolutions and civil wars in the Levant and North Africa are causing _correlated_ changes to degree of censorship region-wide; PCA should be able to pull that out as a separate explanatory variable.
+Similarly, it seems quite probable that the ongoing revolutions and wars in the Levant and North Africa are causing _correlated_ changes to degree of censorship region-wide;
+PCA should be able to pull that out as a separate explanatory variable.
 These would both involve taking a closer look at the "normal subspace" and what each of its dimensions mean.

 It also seems to me that a bit of preprocessing, using standard [time series decomposition][] techniques, would "clean up" the